Most Brooklyn neighborhoods take fall decor seriously, but mine really gets in the spirit. Think: pumpkins, gourds, ghouls, and cobwebs—times 100.

-Pick a healthy pumpkin.
+1. Pick a healthy pumpkin

 It all begins with the pumpkin you pick—the fewer the spots and bruises, the better.
 Imperfections give pumpkins their character, but they also invite rotting.
 Also, look for firm skin that isn’t spongy to your prodding.

-Avoid carving until you need to
+2. Avoid carving until you need to

 Once you expose the skin, the clock on that pumpkin officially starts ticking.
-When you do carve, remember to gut the insides completely before you carve it up—If you leave any strings or seeds, you're providing fodder for microbial growth.
+When you do carve, remember to gut the insides completely before you carve it up; if you leave any strings or seeds, you're providing fodder for microbial growth.

-Give it a soak
+3. Give it a soak

 Turns out, a bleach soak is the internet's most popular way to preserve both whole and carved pumpkins.
 Before you do anything, make sure you have a pair of gloves on.
-Then prepare a soak of one teaspoon (you can't go wrong with up to two teaspoons, either) of bleach in a gallon of water.
+Then prepare a soak of one teaspoon of bleach (you can't go wrong with up to two teaspoons, either) in a gallon of water.
 Leave your pumpkin (carved or uncarved) soaking in this wash for anywhere from an hour to overnight.
-Bleach is an anti-fungal agent and an oxidizer, and will slow the natural decomposition process.
+Bleach is an antifungal agent and an oxidizer, and will slow the natural decomposition process.
 In this test, it was found to be the most effective versus both hairspray (there it is again) and diluted lemon juice.

-... without the bleach
+4. ... without the bleach

-Keep it cool
+7. Keep it cool

 If possible, refrigerate your jack-o'-lantern when it's not in use.
 When you do put it out, place it in a spot that doesn't get direct sunlight or rain.
 Also, hot tip: Every time your pumpkin looks like it needs hydration, bring it in and soak it in a tub of cold water overnight.
 A cool dip will do wonders to revive its flagging spirit.

 Arati grew up hanging off the petticoat-tails of three generations of Indian matriarchs who used food to speak their language of love—and she finds herself instinctually following suit.
-Her life has taken her all across the world, but she carries with her a menagerie of inherited home and kitchen objects (and altogether too many spices) that serve as her emotional anchor, no matter the living situation.
-She's an impassioned ambassador for life in Brooklyn, and a fierce critic of the vast amounts of cream cheese on a New York bagel.
+Life has taken her all across the world, but she carries with her a menagerie of inherited home and kitchen objects that serve as her anchor.
+Formerly at GQ and Architectural Digest, she's now based in Brooklyn.